 David and Bathsheba have a son named Solomon who longs for wisdom above all else.
 He is a writer, like his father.
 Traditionally Solomon writes the Proverbs, Song of Songs, and Ecclesiastes.
 He begins with a series of wisdom quotations, followed by the book of deep love, and lastly his thinking leads him to become morbid and even fatalistic, perhaps approaching quasi-philosophy, yet the wise Solomon is overshadowed by the poet king, David, the height of Biblical political philosophy.

 Because of his large following of people, many of whom are drawn to miracles, Jesus draws the ire of the Pharisees and other traditional Jewish authorities.
 They are resentful of his popularity.
 They press Pontius Pilate to condemn Jesus to death under Roman blasphemy laws.
 Jesus’s gruesome death on the cross becomes a symbol of redemption for all humans, and the possibility of eternal life (as was once offered in the Garden of Eden).
-This offer is further buttressed by Jesus’s corporeal resurrection from death.
-He appears to his apostles with varying claims about the Father, Son, and Holy Spirit -opening the doors for future theologians to puzzle about a trinitarian God who is no longer a god for one particular chosen people, thus the new scriptures represent a claim to the fulfillment of the Jewish Biblical saga.
-In Acts, a council is gathered to determine which parts of Mosaic law will be upheld, such as circumcision (which is held to be no longer a requirement by the divine).
-Rather than signs and symbols of a covenant between God and Man, the apostle Paul zealously argues that faith in Jesus’s claims alone is the new criteria which supersedes Mosaic law.
+Classical heroism is replaced by modern martyrdom.
+Jesus’ offer of eternal life is further buttressed by his corporeal resurrection from death.
+He appears to his apostles with varying claims about the Father, Son, and Holy Spirit -opening the door for future theologians to puzzle about a trinitarian God who is no longer a god for one particular chosen people, thus the new scriptures represent a claim to the fulfillment of the Jewish Biblical saga.
+In Acts, a council is gathered to determine which parts of Mosaic law will be upheld, such as circumcision (which is no longer a held to be a divine requirement).
+Rather than signs and symbols of a covenant between God and Man, the apostle Paul zealously argues that belief in Jesus’s claims alone is the new criteria for the faith which supersedes Mosaic law.
 Distinctions are removed between friends and enemies, slave and free, men and women.
 Regarding private property, for early Christians most every personal possession was held in common, from each according to his need.

 This essay was heavily influenced by Thomas Pangle and Timothy Burns and their writings on “Biblical Political Theology” in their book The Key Texts of Political Philosophy.